felixfbecker/svg-screenshots/README.md

 SVG screenshots offer various benefits over normal PNG screenshots, while keeping the good parts:

-- **🖼 Flexible**: Freely select the region of the website you want to capture.
+- **🖼 Flexible**: Freely select the region of the website you want to capture or capture the whole page.
 - **💢 Scalable graphics**: Screenshots never get pixelated when zooming in.
 - **📝 Semantic**: Text can still be selected and copied to clipboard.
 - **🦻 Accessible**: SVG is annotated with ARIA attributes and can be read by screen readers.